Gilandel/utils-assertor/README.md

 ```

 Multiple outputs are available:
-- orElseThrow: throw an exception if assertion is false, otherwise returns the last checked parameter,
+- orElseThrow: throws an exception if assertion is false, otherwise returns the last checked parameter,
 - isOk: get the boolean result of the assertion,
 - getErrors: get the error message (java.util.Optional),
 - get: the result (java.util.Optional),